GeorginaCarlisle/walking-the-wainwrights-p1/README.md

 ### The Structure Plane

-The website will consist of three pages – Home, The Fells, Walking Routes.
+The website will consist of three pages – Home, Wainwright's Fells, Walking Routes.
 Each will have a main section and an aside.

 #### Information Architecture